 I used painters tape to tape off the wood around the tin.
 After I finished using the gold spray paint, I took a wet rag and dabbed lightly over the spray paint to make it look “aged.”

-You can see the difference the spray paint made with the top (painted) versus the bottom (not painted).
+You can see the difference the spray paint made.

 Done with restoring the tin!